MartinBanas47/INF226-Assignment-2/README.md

 * People may get incorrect information which would affect their lives

 ### Are there limits to what an attacker can do?
-* We do not have much information about our users, so he can just get information from messages, steal someones account, delete users and messages or shut down the app.
+* We do not have much information about our users, so he can just get information from messages, steal someone's account, delete users and messages or shut down the app.

 ### Are there limits to what we can sensibly protect against?
-* We can protect the app from most of the well known attacks which may be also discoved by tools such as SonarQube or OWASP ZAP
+* We can protect the app from most of the well known attacks which may be also discovered by tools such as SonarQube or OWASP ZAP

 ## What are the main attack vectors for the application?
-In cybersecurity, an attack vector is a method of achieving unauthorized network access to launch a cyber attack.
-Attack vectors allow atackers to exploit system vulnerabilities to gain access to sensitive data, personally identifiable information, and other valuable information accessible after a data breach.
-For the main attack vectors for the application we consider weak credentials, any forms of injections, SQL injections, cross-site scripting, session hicjacking, distributed denial of service(DDoS), brute force, missing or poor encryption.
+In cybersecurity, an attack vector is a method of achieving unauthorized network access to launch a cyberattack.
+Attack vectors allow attackers to exploit system vulnerabilities to gain access to sensitive data, personally identifiable information, and other valuable information accessible after a data breach.
+For the main attack vectors for the application we consider weak credentials, any forms of injections, SQL injections, cross-site scripting, session hijacking, distributed denial of service(DDoS), brute force, missing or poor encryption.

 ## What should we do (or what have you done) to protect against attacks?
 * SQL injection or other injection - We used ORM, which is design not only to make queries easier to write, but also to prevent SQL injection.